Best Plus Size Swimwear of 2025: 6 Models That Actually Fit

 Home > Gear Reviews > Apparel

-I grew up swimming, joined a local swim team when I was 7 and have stayed in pools, rivers, lakes, and oceans ever since.
+I grew up swimming, became a competitive swimmer when I was 7, and have stayed in pools, rivers, lakes, and oceans ever since.
 I swam competitively, played water polo, and lifeguarded as a young adult.
 These years spent near the water were some of my favorites, but they were also often uncomfortable as the swimsuits I had to wear were ill fitting.

 More often than not, plus size swimsuits were too tight and did not make me feel confident or capable at all.